goodrules/og_optimizer/README.md

 ## Acknowledgments

+- Inspired and expanded from the codebase available at: https://github.com/ssizan01/vizier_or_tools
 - Built on the architecture of the original work package optimizer
 - Uses Google OR-Tools for constraint programming
-- Powered by Gemini 2.0 Flash for AI capabilities
+- Powered by Gemini 2.5 Pro/Flash for AI capabilities
 - NiceGUI for reactive web interface
 - Plotly for interactive visualizations